 Is it better to buy a home now or to save a larger deposit?

-By saving a 20% deposit, you can avoid paying Lenders Mortgage Insurance but by delaying your purchase you’ll pay more in rent.
+By saving a 20% deposit, you can avoid paying Lenders Mortgage Insurance (LMI) but you’ll pay more in rent by delaying your purchase.
 In the meantime, house prices may grow out of your reach.

-Find out which option is best for you using our simple calculator.
+Find out which option is best for you using our simple calculator above.

 Tips for using this calculator

 Are the properties in your area increasing in value?
 The long term average growth for most capital city locations is around 8% per annum.
 Our calculator will use the average growth in your state over the last 25 or 50 years.

 Hover your mouse over the ‘?’ icons in our calculators to find additional information on using the calculator.

 When is it better to save rather than buy?

 It’s worth pointing out that having a bigger deposit (low LVR home loan) will give you the best deal on your home loan.
 But waiting to save up that extra cash may not always be feasible.

 In most cases, you’ll find that it makes more sense to buy now rather than to save a larger deposit.
 It is because the cost of LMI is typically much less than the growth rate of a property.